 In the 1950’s, Cadillac built a modern custom engine just for this ride.
 This engine has been refurbished and is on display on in the parking lot of the Cheyenne Mountain Zoo.
 This display track is a piece of track in its original location.
 Remnants of one of the four tunnels and the railroad bed near the water tank just below the zoo are still visible.

 Explore!
 The ride and track are gone but you can visit the restored Cadillac engine on display, still resting on the original rails.
-Although the parking lot end of the tunnel has been removed the other end is still very visible, covered by a chain link gate.
-The 400′ tunnel that ran under the street is still there.
-The end by the engine display is covered, but the north end is easily visible, blocked by a chain link gate.
+Behind the engine display is the tunnel entrance, hidden in the bushes.
+The other end is still very visible across the street, covered by a chain link gate.
+Yes, the 400′ tunnel that ran under the street is still there.

 The raised railway bed can be seen running parallel to the road between the large water tank and the zoo’s parking lot.